Space heater safety guide: 6 must know tips

 Place it somewhere safe

 There are a few key danger zones you want to avoid when placing your heater.
 For example, never place your space heater near flammable materials such as bedding and curtains.
-Also be sure to keep your heater out of bathrooms, as the moisture can damage the unit.
+Also be sure to keep your heater out of bathrooms, as moisture can damage the unit.
 And finally, choose an area that is protected from small children and pets.
-The manufacturer’s instructions should provide you with placement information like this.
+Check the manufacturer’s instructions for more placement information to help you find the right spot for your heater.

-When you take your space heater out for use, make sure to dust it off and check for any damage.
+When you take your space heater out for use, make sure to dust it off and check for any wear and tear.
 If there is any damage, the unit should be replaced.
-Another reason to replace your heater might be because it’s old—some older models do not have built-in safety features or may be less energy efficient than the ones produced today.
+Depending on when your heater was made, you may consider upgrading to a new model — some older models do not have built-in safety features or may be less energy efficient than the ones produced today.